 Unrequited love, and then some more

 The novel goes so much beyond just being a story of unrequited love.
-It is a coming of age story for both its characters, who learn so much about themselves and the world around them in the process of loving and being loved and rejection.
+It is a coming-of-age story for both its characters, who learn so much about themselves and the world around them in the process of loving and being loved and rejected.
 And as they claw their way out of their shock and grief, one is hopeful of a better ending for them.

 This is also a satire on family, a unit where everyone knows everyone yet no one truly knows anyone.
 Theirs is a typical Indian family, with traditional gender roles, dinner table woes, sibling rivalry, parental favouritism, secrets, patriarchal attitudes and more.
 It’s the middling of the classes and the meddling of the feelings of its young members.
 You resonate with Tanay when he says,

 “Each of us must perform our joys and sorrows for all the rest because this house has a front door, a back door and a side entrance.
 And often, no doors between rooms.”

 And what about the paying guest?
 He remains a figure shrouded in mystery.
 Like Anuja we too see him, “…as if in a series of images: working on a painting, cooking his food, listening to his walkman, leaning out of the window to pluck chafe flowers, playing the guitar”.

 A special mention should be for Jerry Pinto’s masterly translation (and I can think of no one else to handle the story of individuals in a family as well as he does).
 He has kept the pace and intensity of the book alive and even though I haven’t read the original Marathi, the translation flows eloquently, and with delicate refinement.

 “How did I acquire those habits?
 Perhaps that’s what happens during the forging of a relationship: if nothing else, you adopt some of the other person’s habits.
 It makes you feel those small adaptations, these adoptions, make him one of you.”